16 Nov The Story of Storytelling

-Pressing buttons, becoming a guru in keywords, SEO, programmatic advertising, and AI is absolutely fantastic, but it loses touch with the real world.
+Pressing buttons, and becoming a guru in keywords, SEO, programmatic advertising, and AI is absolutely fantastic, but it loses touch with the real world.
 Yet, marketing professionals are burnt out, doing 5 roles at the same time.
 They are art directors, media buyers, designers, social media coordinators, and photographers nowadays.
 What they may not know anymore is how to connect for real with their customers! the custom for them is turning into a number, analytics, leads and conversion rate, not a listener!

-Speaking with event attendees, seeing their eyes when we activate are some of the biggest rewards of my career, cliche or not- the truth!
+Speaking with event attendees, and seeing their eyes when we activate are some of the biggest rewards of my career, cliche or not- the truth!
 I get recharged and inspired by having physical activations where the creativity and planning meet the customer- in the real world!
 Yes, the circumstances of our new world have impacted this, but hey be creative!

 Many academics speak to the importance of privacy for consumers.
 The reality is that privacy no longer exists in the digital world; in one way or another, we have all given it up for a few photos, comments and a free exercise schedule for a week or a search for home weights.

 So, in this falsely secure and oversaturated domain, what is left as part of the story?
 How do we still play a role as marketers and benefit as consumers?